-owza Media Server® can be extended by writing Java classes that are loaded dynamically by the server.
-Several integration points can be used to extend the server: custom server-side modules, HTTPProviders, and listeners.
+owza Media Server® is built using Java technology and can be extended by writing custom Java classes that are loaded dynamically by the server at runtime.
+Several integration points can be used to extend the server: custom server-side extensions (also referred to as "modules"), HTTP Providers, and listeners.
 This chapter explores each of these integration points and provides a quick example.